The cluster complex for cluster Poisson varieties and representations of acyclic quivers: Description of the cluster complex for cluster Poisson varieties

 \subsection{Description of the cones and their supporting hyperplanes via {\bf c}-vectors}

 For brevity, in this paper we refer to $\Delta^+_{\seed}(\cV)$ as a $\cV$-cluster complex.
-It is well known that the $\cA$-cluster complex associated to a seed $\seed $ coincides with the fan realization induced by $\seed$ of the cluster complex associated to the corresponding cluster algebra.
+It is well known that the $\cA$-cluster complex associated to a seed $\seed $ is identified with the fan realization induced by $\seed$ of the cluster complex associated to the corresponding cluster algebra.
 Namely, for $\cA=\cA(\seed)$ and $A=A(\seed)$, we have that